continuous-dems/workshop-coastal-coupling-2026/modules/01-getting-started/index.md

 Caption: "Open the workshop JupyterHub and start your server."
 -->

-1. Sign in using your email as the username and the provided password.
+1. To login, enter any username you like.
+It must be unique from other participants, so consider using your full name, your email address, or your GitHub username.
+2. Use the password shared in the chat.
-2. Start your JupyterHub server.
+3. Start your JupyterHub server.
-3. Wait for **JupyterLab** to open.
+4. Wait for **JupyterLab** to open.

 <!-- TODO: Add the exact server/profile name here once finalized.
 Example wording: